-If you haven’t heard, it’s the story of a young man who wishes for five more minutes.
+It’s the story of a young man who wishes for five more minutes.
 Five more minutes of play with his friends.
 Five more minutes on the football field that he just played his final game on.
 Five minutes with his grandfather who is dying.

 It’s a feeling we’ve all had.
 We think we’ve got all the time in the world.
 As a result, we may not say what we need to say to people we love.
 We may not be fully present when at an event or spending time with people.
-We may not fully appreciate all the good that surrounds us.
+We may not appreciate all the good that surrounds us.